rosettatype/design-regression/_posts/2022-01-31-designing-books-for-alzheimers-disease.md

 **Participant interview study:** four pairs of layouts were prepared showing alternative treatments of four design issues.
 The issues were:

--  the positioning of an illustration in the text (Fig. 1a) or on the facing page (Fig. 1b) in a work of fiction
+-  the positioning of an illustration in the text (Figure 1a) or on the facing page (Figure 1b) in a work of fiction
--  the addition of subheadings in a piece of explanatory prose (Figs 2a and 2b)
+-  the addition of subheadings in a piece of explanatory prose (Figures 2a and 2b)
--  the addition of speakers’ names in a page of dialogue (Figs 3a and 3b)
+-  the addition of speakers’ names in a page of dialogue (Figures 3a and 3b)
--  the simplification of language in a page of a literary fiction (Figs 4a and 4b)
+-  the simplification of language in a page of a literary fiction (Figures 4a and 4b)

 The samples in each case were based on existing books and followed the typography and page design of traditional texts.